Our Founder

 In the 1950s, Witherspoon College was dissolved and a K-12 public school, Buckhorn School, moved into the community.
 Turning from a focus on education to that of caring for dependent children, the Buckhorn Children’s Center was born.

-Today, Buckhorn Children & Family Services provides programs and support to at-risk children and families from all across Kentucky.
+Today, Buckhorn Children & Family Services provides programs and support to at-risk children, adults and families from all across Kentucky.

-With an expanded mission and a bold, new vision, Buckhorn Children & Family Services will continue to give hope to thousands of Kentucky kids and families each year for generations to come.
+With an expanded mission and a bold, new vision, Buckhorn Children & Family Services will continue to give hope to thousands of Kentucky kids, adults and families each year for generations to come.

 To learn more about Buckhorn’s history, read Murdoch of Buckhorn by the Rev. Gordon B. Mahy, Nashville: The Parthenon Press, 1946.